python/cpython/Doc/faq/design.rst

 things.
 They contain a portion of the program state extracted during the handling of an exception (usually the most recent exception).

-In the absence of circularities and tracebacks, Python programs need not explicitly manage memory.
+In the absence of circularities and tracebacks, Python programs do not need to manage memory explicitly.

 Why doesn't Python use a more traditional garbage collection scheme?
 For one thing, this is not a C standard feature and hence it's not portable.
 (Yes, we